backdrop-contrib/brush/README.md

 CREDITS
 -------

-- Originally developed by Arto Bendiken <http://bendiken.net/> for Drupal 4.7.
-- Redesigned by Franz Heinzmann <http://unbiskant.org/> in May 2007 for Drupal 5.
-- Drush is maintained by Moshe Weitzman <http://drupal.org/moshe> with much help from the folks listed at https://github.com/orgs/drush-ops/people.
+- Originally developed by Arto Bendiken <http://bendiken.net/> for Drupal 4.7, redesigned by Franz Heinzmann <http://unbiskant.org/> in May 2007 for Drupal 5, maintained by Moshe Weitzman <http://drupal.org/moshe> with help from the folks listed at https://github.com/orgs/drush-ops/people.

-- Ported to Backdrop CMS as Brush by Alan Mels <https://github.com/alanmels> in October 2019.
+- Ported to Backdrop CMS as Drop by Alan Mels <https://github.com/alanmels> in October 2019, renamed as Brush in January 2020.

 License
 -------